Israeli nationalists chant racist slogans in Jerusalem march

 Sunday’s march came at a time of heightened tensions.
 Israeli police have repeatedly confronted stone-throwing Palestinian demonstrators in the disputed compound in recent months, often firing rubber bullets and stun grenades.

 At the same time, some 19 Israelis have been killed by Palestinian attackers in Israel and the occupied West Bank in recent weeks, while over 35 Palestinians have been killed in Israeli military operations in the occupied West Bank.
-Many of those were Palestinian militants killed in battle, but several civilians were also among the dead, including Shireen Abu Akleh, a well-known correspondent for the Al Jazeera satellite channel.
+Some were armed, while others were shot while allegedly throwing stones or firebombs at troops.
+But several appear appear to have been uninvolved in any violence, including Shireen Abu Akleh, a well-known correspondent for the Al Jazeera satellite channel.

 Jerusalem police were criticized internationally for beating mourners at Abu Akleh’s funeral two weeks ago.

 Despite the recent unrest, Israeli leaders decided to allow this year’s parade to take place along its traditional route through the Muslim Quarter.
-Ahead the march, there were small scuffles between Israeli nationalists and Palestinians, who threw chairs and bottles and shouted “God is great” at the crowds.
+Ahead the march, there were small scuffles between Israeli nationalists and Palestinians, who threw chairs and bottles and shouted “God is great” at the marchers.
 Some marchers sprayed pepper spray at Palestinians and journalists.
+In one video shared on social media, a young Jewish man kicked and sprayed an older Palestinian woman in the face, sending her crumbling to the ground.

 Police also fired rubber-tipped bullets and used clubs and pepper spray to disperse Palestinian protesters from the area.
 The Palestinian Red Crescent rescue service said 15 people were injured by Israeli police, including four who needed hospitalization.